Words and Photos by Chelsey and Kurtis Hawkins

 Visiting in winter?
 No problem!
 This is actually Adventure Ice Fishing’s top offering: available for rent are ice fishing cabins.
-They are built for overnight expeditions and have everything you need for a comfortable stay and successful fishing trip including rods, bait, bbq, heaters and so much more.
+They are built for overnight expeditions and have everything you need for a comfortable stay and successful fishing trip, including rods, bait, BBQ, heaters, and so much more.

 Make a Stop at Gull Lake Honey

 Honey is a product that we commonly use but how often do you have an opportunity to have a glimpse of what it takes to make it onto your table?
 The Gull Lake Honey Company blends the values and culture of a small family farm with full-scale commercial honey production.
-It was fascinating to learn the science behind the bees and get up close and personal with some hives.
-The Prins family was welcoming, happy to answer all of our questions, and we could really tell they love what they do.
+It was fascinating to learn the science behind bees and get up close and personal with some hives.
+The Prins family was welcoming, and happy to answer all of our questions, and we could really tell they love what they do.

 Location: 41113, Range Rd 282, Lacombe.